akitorahayashi/github_issues_viewer/README.md

 ### Overview
-GitHub Issues Viewer displays GitHub issues categorized by labels, using GraphQL API for data fetching and Riverpod for state management.
+GitHub Issues Viewer displays GitHub issues categorized by labels, using GraphQL API and Riverpod.